 I embarked on a short freezer cooking adventure last weekend.
-I created four crockpot freezer meals in under an hour.
+We created four crockpot freezer meals in under an hour.
 I just had to do the work once and dinner was taken care of for the better part of the week.
 It was glorious.

-Typically, I would’ve doubled or tripled the recipes to maximize my time.
+Typically, I would’ve doubled or tripled the recipes to maximize the results for my time.
 But, these were all untested recipes that we’d never tried before – one of which was my own concoction.

 That’s why I waited almost an entire week to write this post – I wanted to try the recipes first and make sure it was something I could wholeheartedly recommend before sending it out to you guys.

 I didn’t want to just have a bunch of chicken freezer meals.
 I searched far and wide and finding good freezer to crockpot meals without chicken was a bit of a battle.
 So, I used two chicken recipes and then slightly adapted two non-chicken crockpot recipes from one of my favorite blogs, Crystal and Co.